The Health and Safety at Work Act 1974

 University Health and Safety Committee is responsible for monitoring and reviewing this policy.
 Reviews will be carried out every two years from the date of approval.

-This policy was reviewed March 2021.
-The next review is due March 2023.
+Date of next review: The next review is due March 2025.